azral1962/min-book/docs/manual.typ

 #arg("catalog: <- none | dictionary")[
-  Set the data for catalographic sheet (ISBN) generation; can receive the following data below:
+  Set the data for catalographic sheet (ISBN) generation; can receive the following data below as keys:
 ]

 #arg("catalog.id: <- string | content")[
-  A Cutter-Sanborn identification code, used to identify the book author.
+  A #url("http://www.cutternumber.com/")[Cutter-Sanborn identification code], used to identify the book author.
 ]

 #arg("catalog.place: <- string | content")[
-  The city or region where tye book was created or published.
+  The city or region where the book was created or published.
 ]

 #arg("catalog.publisher: <- string | content")[